These UK Shared Prosperity Fund projects in Edinburgh are under the People and Skills theme.

 Examples of activities include digital skills, confidence building and welfare rights advocacy with bi-lingual support.

-People Know How is partnering with organisations in local communities to run weekly digital and well-being support sessions.
+People Know How partnered with organisations in local communities to run weekly digital and well-being support sessions.
+People Know How have now ceased to offer direct support.
+You can read more here People Know How Update | People Know How.

 Funding is supporting a new depot in Gorgie, and the flagship community programme Shifting Gears.
 Shifting Gears is an evidence-based approach to support marginalised communities and those from low-socioeconomic backgrounds to recover from the pandemic, mitigate the impact of the cost-of-living crisis and climate emergency, enhance life and employment skills, and provide much-needed work experience and employment opportunities.